serencha/promptu/README.md

 ## 🌎 What's Next for Promptu 🌎

 We want to add a feature for adding and searching friends.
 We also want to sort the feed in the future by most popular (quantified by highest number of smiles - our version of Reddit upvotes).
+We also want to incorporate NLP to detect inappropriate audio messages that are uploaded by users.
+This will make sure that our app remains a fun, safe, and welcoming space for all.

 ## 🤝 Parting Words 🤝